learn-co-students/ds-precision-recall-nyc-ds-100218/README.md

 #Your code here
 ```

-## 3. Write a function to calculate the precision.
+## 3. Write a function to calculate the precision

 ```python